During the festive season, you’ll be flooded with endless ads for yummy food. In fact, an option like delivered halal is getting more common.

 If you do want to throw in a few meaty options, get yourself some labels for your serving dishes – to avoid any confusion!

 Having lots of guests and just one oven means that there will be a wait for the hot food.
 It’s good to give your guests some nibbles while they wait.
 You can get eco-friendly bamboo sticks online and stack them with cherry tomato, avocado, cucumber and green olive cut into ish 2cm pieces.
 Make them festive by adding cranberries or even Brussel sprouts!
+It’s a new twist on an old favorite.

 Once you’ve made a bunch of these skewers and placed them onto a service plate – drizzle some olive oil over them and add a pinch of salt.
 It’s healthy, yummy, filling and quick to make!
 You can also make a vegetarian option!
 Replace the olive with a cube of feta!
 It crumbles so make sure it’s the last thing you add and just gently poke it with the tip of the skewer.

 You can also make fruit skewers!
 Stack whatever you fancy, strawberries, banana, grapes, etc. Or maybe try something a bit more exotic such as figs, dragon fruit or papaya.
+Kedai Kurma is a place where you can buy all varieties of dates fruit at wholesale prices in Malaysia.

 Outdoor festive pizza ideas